-My advice: still run your copy through the barstool test.
+My advice is you should still use the barstool test.

 See what I mean?
 Different audiences may require a slightly different conversational style.
-You can switch it up to suit your audience by making small changes to the type of language you use (without going OTT on the technical jargon).
+You can switch it up to suit your audience by making small changes to the language you use.

 No time for a trip to the bar?